Compositionality of Rewriting Rules with Conditions: Category-theoretical preliminaries

 It is worthwhile to note that a large class of $\cM$-adhesive categories of practical importance (see e.g.\ the examples listed below) indeed possess an epi-$\cM$-factorization.

-\begin{example} Referring to~\cite[Ex.~2.3ff]{Braatz:2010aa} and~\cite[Section~4.2]{ehrig:2006aa} for further details, well-known examples of $\cM$-adhesive and $\cM$-initial $\cM$-adhesive categories include: \begin{itemize} \item $(\mathbf{Set},\cM_S)$, the category of \emph{sets and (total) set functions}, with $\cM_S$ the class of all injective set morphisms, and with the $\cM_S$-initial object $\mIO_S\in \obj{\mathbf{Set}}$ (the empty set). \item $(\mathbf{uGraph},\cM_U)$, the category of \emph{undirected multigraphs}~\cite{bp2018} and graph homomorphisms, with $\cM_U$ the class of all injective homomorphisms of $\mathbf{uGraph}$ and with $\cM_U$-initial object $\mIO_U\in \obj{\mathbf{uGraph}}$ (the empty graph). \item $(\mathbf{Graph},\cM_G)$, the $\cM$-adhesive category of \emph{directed multigraphs}, with $\cM_G$ the class of all injective graph homomorphisms.
-This category possesses the empty graph $G_{\mIO}$ as an $\cM_G$-initial object. \item $(\mathbf{Graph}_{TG},\cM_{TG})$, the category of \emph{typed graphs} and morphisms thereof (constructed as the slice category $\mathbf{Graph}_{TG}\eqdef\mathbf{Graph}\setminus TG$ for some fixed type graph $TG\in \mathbf{Graph}$), with $\cM_{TG}$ the class of all injective typed graph homomorphisms. \item More generally, the categories of \emph{Petri nets} and of \emph{elementary Petri nets}~\cite[Ex.~2.3ff]{Braatz:2010aa} are $\cM$-adhesive and $\cM$-initial for certain classes of $\cM$. \end{itemize} All categories in the above list possess an epi-$\cM$-factorization, as do their finitary restrictions.
+\begin{example} Referring to~\cite[Ex.~2.3ff]{Braatz:2010aa} and~\cite[Section~4.2]{ehrig:2006aa} for further details, well-known examples of $\cM$-adhesive categories with $\cM$-initial objects include: \begin{itemize} \item $(\mathbf{Set},\cM_S)$, the category of \emph{sets and (total) set functions}, with $\cM_S$ the class of all injective set morphisms, and with the $\cM_S$-initial object the empty set $\mIO_S\in \obj{\mathbf{Set}}$. \item $(\mathbf{uGraph},\cM_U)$, the category of \emph{undirected multigraphs}~\cite{bp2019-ext} and graph homomorphisms, with $\cM_U$ the class of all injective homomorphisms of $\mathbf{uGraph}$, and with $\cM_U$-initial object the empty graph $\mIO_U\in \obj{\mathbf{uGraph}}$. \item $(\mathbf{Graph},\cM_G)$, the category of \emph{directed multigraphs}, with $\cM_G$ the class of all injective graph homomorphisms, and with $\cM_G$-initial object the empty graph ${\mIO}_G\in \obj{\mathbf{Graph}}$. \item $(\mathbf{Graph}_{TG},\cM_{TG})$, the category of \emph{typed graphs} and morphisms thereof (constructed as the slice category $\mathbf{Graph}_{TG}\eqdef\mathbf{Graph}/ TG$ for some fixed type graph $TG\in \mathbf{Graph}$), with $\cM_{TG}$ the class of all injective typed graph homomorphisms. \item The categories of \emph{Petri nets} and of \emph{elementary Petri nets}~\cite[Ex.~2.3ff]{Braatz:2010aa} are $\cM$-adhesive and $\cM$-initial for certain classes of $\cM$. \end{itemize} All categories in the above list possess an epi-$\cM$-factorization, as do their finitary restrictions.
 For example, in $\mathbf{Graph}$, every graph homomorphism can be factored into the a surjective composed with an injective graph homomorphism.
-Interestingly, for the well-known \textbf{non-examples}, which are certain categories of (typed or untyped) attributed graphs, these fail to possess an $\cM$-initial object and an epi-$\cM$-factorization.
-There exist a number of \emph{functorial constructions} that permit to construct finitary $\cM$-adhesive categories with the desired properties from known such categories.
-We refer the reader to~\cite[Sec.~5]{Braatz:2010aa} for the precise details. \end{example}
+Interestingly, the well-known \textbf{non-examples}, which are certain categories of (typed or untyped) attributed graphs, fail to possess an $\cM$-initial object and an epi-$\cM$-factorization.
+There exist a number of \emph{functorial constructions} that allow one to construct finitary $\cM$-adhesive categories with the desired properties from known such categories.
+We refer the reader to~\cite[Sec.~5]{Braatz:2010aa} for the details. \end{example}

 One of the most important additional properties required in view of compositionality of rewriting rules is the following one: \begin{definition}[$\cM$-effective unions] Let $\bfC$ be an $\cM$-adhesive category, for $\cM$ a class of monomorphisms.
 Then $\bfC$ is said to possess \emph{$\cM$-effective unions} if for every commutative diagram as below where all morphisms except $d$ are in $\cM$, where $(1)$ is a pushout and where the exterior square is a pullback,